Shadow-Song/Documents/README.md

 ## Step 6 - Almost Done

 1. Remove the jumper on pin `FC REC` and `GND`.
+2. Connent your keyboard, mouse and monitor.
-2. Reset the power supply.
+3. Reset the power supply.
-3. Setup the configution (user, password) as setting up Ubuntu 18.
+4. Setup the configution (user, password) as setting up Ubuntu 18.